vifon/deer/README.md

 output is formatted into columns.
 I plan to fix this once everything else will work as intended.

-**Strangely short file list**

-When the cursor is at the beginning or end of the file list, the list behaves a bit strange.
-You'll know what I mean when you see it.
-It is caused by the usage of `grep -C`.

 SEE ALSO
 --------